-Cross-cutting themes such as Gender Equality and Social Inclusion (GESI), Conflict-Sensitive Project Management (CSPM), Disaster Risk Reduction (DRR), Environmental Protection and Good Governance are mainstreamed into all interventions.
+Cross-cutting themes such as Gender Equality and Social Inclusion (GESI), Conflict-Sensitive Project Management (CSPM), Environmental Protection, and Good Governance are mainstreamed into all interventions.

 INTERVENTION AREA 1: TVET School Development

-SDP plays a role as a facilitator to support the TVET school development processes by offering technical assistance and (co-) financing of equipment and tools.
-A continuous policy dialogue with the governing bodies (MoLVT and NEA) will be held to feed the lessons learned, challenges, and successes into the national system.
+SDP plays a role as a facilitator to support TVET school development processes by offering technical assistance and (co-) financing of equipment and tools.
+Continuous policy dialogue with the governing bodies (MoLVT and NEA) is fostered to feed the lessons learned, feedback on challenges, and successes into the national system.

 INTERVENTION AREA 2: TVET Innovation Lab

-SDP supports the TVET Innovation Lab to analyse the labour markets needs and constraints, create innovative solutions to enhance training and employment opportunities for unemployed and underemployed youth, pilot the Innovations, disseminate learnings and institutionalise successful approaches.
+The TVET Innovation Lab offers a platform to analyse the labour market needs and constraints, create innovative solutions to enhance training and employment opportunities for unemployed and underemployed youth, pilot innovations, disseminate learning and institutionalise successful approaches of TVET.

 INTERVENTION AREA 3: Training for Disadvantaged Youth

-SDP collaborates with public and private training service providers to offer high-quality training to disadvantaged youth and to certify and link them to gainful employment.
+SDP collaborates with public and private training service providers to offer high-quality training and certification to disadvantaged youth to link them to gainful employment.
 The training and employment process is explained below: